 Many philosophy graduates continue with further study of their discipline, possibly with the intention of pursuing a career as a lecturer, but often due to their love of philosophy.
 Other graduates chose to study something vocational at postgraduate level - common areas have included law, publishing and journalism.

 After graduating, more than half of philosophy graduates are in paid employment in the UK or overseas.
-The most popular jobs for philosophy graduates are marketing and business associate professionals, and HR and industrial relations officers.
+The most popular jobs for philosophy graduates are as business, HR or marketing associates, and PR or HR officers.

 |Retail, catering and bar work||17.7%|